Q-Consultation for every industry

 val text = "Hi Bro.
 Can you help me?"

-// here will be result as list of answers
+// here is be result as the answer

 }